yiisoft/yii-dev-tool/README.md

 Using your own fork
 -------------------

-In order to use your own fork copy `packages.php` to `packages.local.php` and replace `yiisoft` with your github username.
+In order to use your own fork copy `packages.local.php.example` to `packages.local.php` and customize it to your needs.

 Status
 ------